Nonprofit Safety Rules

 - Failure to follow the above rules may cause serious injury and/or illness.
 Disciplinary action, up to and including termination, will be used to assure rule enforcement.
 Please use common sense and think before you act.
 If you are not sure how to complete a job or task safely or have any questions, ask your supervisor.

-These Safety Guidelines are provided free of charge by Nonprofit Insurance Services.
+These Safety Guidelines are provided free of charge by Nonprofit Insurance Program.

 Click here to download a pdf version of these Safety Guidelines.